YARD2/PIC16F1-USB-Bootloader/README.md

   MPLABx don't support MPASM any more.
 You can download MPLAB8 from Microchip Archive page [Microchip Archive]https://www.microchip.com/en-us/tools-resources/archives/mplab-ecosystem
 - A Makefile is provided for developing application code using the SDCC open-source C compiler.
+- Thanks to https://pid.codes to assign a PID VENDOR_ID	0x1209
+	PRODUCT_ID	0x200A

 ## Limitations